sbal13/Robot-Simulator-V2/README.md

 ### Bonus!

 When the "Move!" button is clicked, the robot automatically moves according the the list of directions every half second.
 The directions should disappear from your list of directions as the robot moves.
-You may want to look into `setInterval`
+You may want to look into `setInterval`  or `setTimeout`.

-You will be coding only within the `index.js` file - the `movement.js` file provides you with the code to move the robot.
-You can peek at this code if you're curious, but it is not advised that you edit it.